 Full-time 12 or more units

 Three-quarter time 9-11 units

 Half-time 6-8 units

 Less than half-time 5 or less

-Schedule Changes (Add/Drop) or Withdrawal from a Course
+Schedule Changes or Withdrawal from a Course

 Due to block scheduling, schedule changes are generally not possible.
-The only exceptions for schedule changes are reasons that are of an academic nature, or for elective courses.
-Requests to change an elective must be done by the end of the add/drop period, which is at the end of the first week of each semester.
-Students should be aware that dropping (withdrawing) from a course may result in a significant extension of the students' professional program.
-Before dropping (withdrawing), students should discuss the issue with their faculty advisor and Assistant Dean for Student Affairs.
+The only exceptions where schedule changes may be allowed are for reasons that are of an academic nature, or for elective courses.
+Students should be aware that dropping (withdrawing) a course may result in a significant extension of the students' professional program.
+Before dropping (withdrawing) a course, students should discuss the issue with their faculty advisor and Office of Student Affairs.